USC launches computing into the next frontier

 The USC Quantum Computing Center’s opening in 2011 ushered in a wave of new quantum computing centers, followed by Google and NASA in 2013.

-“I am particularly excited about the prospect of expanding upon USC’s long history of leadership in quantum computing,” said Amber D. Miller, dean of the USC Dornsife College of Letters, Arts and Sciences, which oversees quantum information science.
+“I am particularly excited about the prospect of expanding upon USC’s long history of leadership in quantum computing,” said Amber D. Miller, former dean of the USC Dornsife College of Letters, Arts and Sciences, which oversees quantum information science.
 “The potential is tremendous not only for great progress in applications such as cryptography and seismic simulations, but also for foundational breakthroughs in research areas like black holes, computational biology and quantum materials.”

 A pivotal moment